 There are two sides to every option, so here are the negatives if you choose to fly:

-- Something to consider when booking your flight is the time you leave the resort.
-The early flight home may be a bit more expensive, but the shops in France close over lunchtime, this means the only thing to do is eat in one of the bars or restaurants.
-This is great if you fancy one last tartiflette before you leave, however if you have children or you are on a budget this could be an expensive meal.
-So paying that extra £20 for the early flight may be the best option.
+Something else to consider when booking your flight is the time you leave the resort.
+The early flight home may be a bit more expensive, but remember that the shops in France tend to close over lunchtime so your only option to eat may be in one of the bars or restaurants.
+If you're on a shared transfer back to the airport you may also need to leave resort to accommodate earlier flights so you might be better paying that little bit more and getting the early flight yourself.

-There are lots of helpful pointers for navigating your flight to Geneva—take a peek:
+Here are some helpful pointers for navigating your flight to Geneva:

-- There is a French side and Swiss side in Geneva airport — be sure to use the cash machines on the French side for Euro, otherwise you’ll get Swiss francs.
-If you’re hiring a car and driving in, be sure to do it on the French side, as well, or you’ll pay a fortune for a Swiss toll package.
+- There is a French side and Swiss side in Geneva airport.
+Be sure to use the cash machines on the French side if you're taking money out, otherwise you’ll get Swiss francs instead of Euros.

 - Exchange rates are more favourable at foreign cash points; avoid the ‘Bureau de Change.’